Skip to content

 x <- double -- equivalent to: x <- double(x)

-This "apply and rebind" pattern is especially elegant for transformations.
-You'll see it extensively in quantum computing, where gates transform qubits:
+This "apply and rebind" pattern is used throughout Kettle.
+You'll see it with gates, where gates transform qubits:

 kettle